sandorbx/Parallel-Fiji-CMTK-Registration/README.md

 - If you don't have it already install Fiji from : https://fiji.sc

-- Place the  Paralell_CMTK_GUI_***.ijm file in your fiji.app/plugins/macros library and you can start it from the plugins>macros menu un Fiji or just drag and drop the script file to the fiji window and its ready to use.
+- Place the  Paralell_Fiji_CMTK_Registration***.ijm file in your fiji.app/plugins/macros library and you can start it from the plugins>macros menu un Fiji or just drag and drop the script file to the fiji window and its ready to use.

 ### Mac